-

 Be the Influencer of OT Security: Aligning IT and OT for a Unified Security Strategy

-Supriya Nair - Global Security Architect - Telstra
+Supriya Nair - Senior Solutions Architect - OutofBox Solutions

 - Discuss how to position OT security as a business priority and integrate it into the broader cyber security strategy.